RVs rely on water lines to move water through the system. If the lines or pipes become frozen during winter, they can crack.

-At which point, not only will they leak internally once the ice has thawed out, but they’re extremely difficult and expensive to access and get repaired too.
+At this point, not only will they leak internally once the ice has thawed out, but they’re extremely difficult and expensive to access and get repaired too.
+Especially during winter!

 Propylene glycol is the preferred ingredient over ethanol-based formulations, a blend of the two, or recycled antifreeze products.